 This should be done in stages.
 Systematic application of Yoga – be it concerned with physical exercises, deep breathing, relaxation, meditation, lifestyle, food, studies – is the need of the day.

 This I believe – is what the word viniyoga represents.”

 This first stay of two years as a pupil, living within the home of Yoga and studying in the home of my teacher, was followed by some thirty return visits of between one to three months over the next 23 years immersing myself through 121 lessons into the skills and teachings of working with Yoga under the individual guidance of a personal teacher.

-The outcome of this sustained immersion in the teachings of TKV Desikachar and Śrī T Krishnamacharya, is that the deeper significance of the viniyoga of Yoga can only be effectively realised through 121 personal lessons, supported by associated Yoga textual and theory study within small group projects.
+The outcome of this sustained immersion in the teachings of TKV Desikachar and Śrī T Krishnamacharya, is that the deeper significance of what later came to be collectively described as the viniyoga of Yoga, can only be effectively realised through 121 personal lessons, supported by associated Yoga textual and theory study within small group projects.

-However teaching lessons within a personal context remained at the heart of Krishnamacharya’s and Desikachar’s priorities throughout their lives and it still remains the vital element in appreciating what the term viniyoga means in terms of a systematic development of the students experience of Yoga.
+However teaching lessons within a personal context remained at the heart of Krishnamacharya’s and Desikachar’s priorities throughout their lives and it still remains the vital element in appreciating what Desikachar intended when he introduced the term viniyoga in 1983 as a collective description of a process for a systematic development of the students personal experience of Yoga.